jasperwelgemoed/jasperwelgemoed.github.io/_projects/03_Lithophane/index.md

 </div>

 ## Results so far
-I have created 2 lithophane shaped boxes with lights in them, ready to be sold.
+I have created 2 lithophane shaped boxes with lights in them, ready to be sold (see below).
 Currently I have not sold any lithophanes as I am still in the design phase of the lithophanes themself.
 I only gifted them to my friends and got positive feedback.
-I also managed to create a colored lithophane.
+I also managed to create a colored lithophane (see below)
 <div style="display: flex; gap: 10px; justify-content: center; align-items: flex-start;">